 Back to “Modern Love.”

-The series has made a great impact as it explores not just the basic cisgender, heteronormative concept of relationships, but explores love in all its forms.
-The show has also emphasized on mental health awareness, and how common mental health disturbances such as anxiety and depression are.
+The series has made a significant impact as it explores the basic cisgender, heteronormative concept of relationships and explores love in all its forms.
+The show has also emphasized mental health awareness and how common mental health disturbances such as anxiety and depression are.
 My favorite part is how it promotes acceptance in managing these emotions without judgment.

 Let’s face the facts, Americans are among the most stressed-out people in the world at the moment, right up there with Greece (and they’re dealing with a massive economic depression!).

 According to Gallup’s “2019 Global Emotions Report,” Americans rank among the most stressed-out people in the world—and with good reason.